-- Alpha Bitch: She seems to think that the students of Class I, should be superior to the students at the Branch School.
+- Beta Bitch: She's one of the main followers of Prince Cedric and shares his condescending attitude towards the Branch Campus.
 By Chapter 4, while she still insists that Class I is better overall, she relents that Class VII has better teamwork (since Class I relies a little too much on Cedric).

 - Hero-Worshipper: Admits that she enrolled in Thors due to hearing of the exploits of the original Class VII.

 - My Master, Right or Wrong: She chooses to follow Cedric even when he's getting involved in some obviously suspicious stuff at the end of Cold Steel III.